 This means that businesses in the UAE cannot copy trademarks or any other protected intellectual property created by companies in jurisdictions that are also signatories to the convention.
-In laymen’s terms, just because a business brand from overseas has not established itself in the UAE does not grant you the ability to register a similar brand in the UAE.
+In layman’s terms, just because a business brand from overseas has not established itself in the UAE does not grant you the ability to register a similar brand in the UAE.

 It pays to register at the outset of launching your business, as opposed to trying to sort out costly problems down the line through legal action.

 The complete process of registering a trademark takes between 18 and 24 months on average.
-The UAE Ministry of Economy oversees the trademark applications.
+The UAE Ministry of Economy oversees trademark applications.
 The process can be facilitated through their e-services website.

 For the trademark application, you will need the following items:

 - Comprehensive list of goods and services that require protection